jeroentjuuhh/committee-template/README.md

 - Different html files that all load a different page
 - General style of displaying the committee.

-### Bootstrap
+### Custom Elements
-We are now working on a version that **uses bootstrap**.
-This is debatable since not everyone understands boostrap but it is very easy to use.
+We are now working on a version that uses custom Elements.
+This is in line with what [Tim van der Lippe](https://github.com/TimvdLippe).
+One problem that we need to solve here is the customizability.

 ### Other options
-- We could setup an repo for every committee inside the [WISVCH organisation](https://github.com/WISVCH)  (Then all sites can be edited by members of CH that may have more knowledge then the committee member from the committee itself. )
+- We could setup an repo for every committee inside the [WISVCH organisation](https://github.com/WISVCH)
+(Then all sites can be edited by members of CH that may have more knowledge then the committee member from the committee itself. )